 Learning to meditate means you can go anywhere in your mind or just rest your (busy, worried) mind and go into your body.
 It’s so easy to learn and you can do it almost anywhere any time to bring inner peace and calm.

-I listen to these over and over... and over.
-Pick one and let yourself drift away from the pain.
+Plus you can use it over and over... and over.
+Pick one to learn and let yourself drift away from the pain.

 Let me give you a quick example of a guided mindfulness meditation for migraine relief I do with clients.